 4. Receive your Official Student Acceptance Letter

-Our Ayurveda Program is $6,000.
-Save $1,000 if you pay in full up front in the form of a check or cash.
-Scholarships of up to $3,000 are available at random times, according to when donations are presented to the school.
-Click here to see a sample of how tuition can be paid monthly on scholarship.
-If you feel your financial situation would qualify you for a scholarship, please send us an email to email@example.com.
+Please contact us for tuition pricing.
+Many scholarships are available as well.
+If you feel your financial situation would qualify you for a scholarship, please send us an email to firstname.lastname@example.org.
 SAMA offers extended student loan options and monthly installments to all students.
 Our financial aid office requires access to your credit card to make the monthly auto-deductions in this case.
 We want to do everything we can to help you.
 Your deposit will go toward the balance of your tuition.

 "Karyn I am so amazed that I am able to study with SAMA.
 It's magic to me, life and heartbeat and breath and faith all flowing seamlessly in streams within my consciousness, opening and pushing me beyond my traditional theories of medicine to higher levels of healing.
 I am grateful.
 Mother Teresa once said, "The miracle is not that we do this work.
 The miracle is that we love to do this work."
 Aloha nui mahalo -Molly

 ““The doctor of the future will give no medicine but will interest hers/his patients in the care of the human frame, in diet, and in the cause and prevention of disease””